Rosland Capital

-Rosland Capital is a precious metals asset management firm that sells gold and other precious metals in physical form.
-The company is headquartered in Los Angeles, California and is widely known for its television commercials starring actor William Devane.
+Rosland Capital is an American precious metal asset management firm that sells gold and other precious metals in physical form.
+The company is headquartered in Los Angeles, California and is known for its television commercials starring actor William Devane.

-Background

-Marin Aleksov founded the company in 2008 and serves as CEO.
 The company specializes in selling gold, silver, platinum and palladium.

-Rosland also facilitates establishing precious metal-backed IRAs.
+Rosland primely provides services in the United States, but also has offices in Europe.

+History

+Marin Aleksov founded the company in 2008 and served as its CEO.
+Rosland also established precious metal-backed Individual retirement accounts (IRAs).

-Rosland serves the United States, but has also opened offices in Europe.
-In July 2014, Rosland expanded into the United Kingdom, where the company is known as Rosland UK, and later moved into Germany as Rosland GmbH.
+In July 2014, Rosland expanded into the United Kingdom, where the company was known as Rosland UK, and later moved into Germany as Rosland GmbH.